-The final exam will consist of short answer and/or essay questions evaluating the student's understanding of the basic concepts, terms, processes, and issues covered in the course.
+The mid-term and final exams will consist of short answer and/or essay questions evaluating the student's understanding of the basic concepts, terms, processes, and issues covered in the course.

 ELECTRONIC DEVICES

 Cell phone ringers must be turned off while in the classroom and placed in a vibrating mode.
 Smart phone and laptop screens may not be viewed in class while lectures are in progress unless otherwise instructed.